 Provider Alert!
-This season a flu vaccine is more important than evertcph
+This season a flu vaccine is more important than ever

 Attention: Primary Care Providers

-Flu season is upon us and while it’s not possible to say for certain what will happen this fall and winter, CDC believes it’s likely that flu viruses and the virus that causes COVID-19 will be spreading.
+Flu season is upon us, and while it is not possible to say what will happen this fall and winter, the Center for Disease Control (CDC) believes we might have an early and possibly severe season due to reduced population immunity since last March.
 For this reason, it’s more important than ever we vaccinate ourselves and our patients to avoid serious complications from the flu and to prevent unnecessary medical visits and hospitalizations, which further strain the healthcare system.

 Every person 6 months and older should be vaccinated with any licensed, age-appropriate flu vaccine (IIV, RIV4, or LAIV4) with no preference expressed or any one vaccine over the other.
-To best protect yourself and others, the CDC recommends to receive the vaccine before the end of October.
-For a list of this seasons available flu vaccines and corresponding indications please visit: https://www.cdc.gov/flu/professionals/acip/2020-2021/acip-table.htm
+To best protect yourself and others, the CDC recommends receiving the vaccine before the end of October.
+For a list of this season’s available flu vaccines and corresponding indications please visit:

 To help ensure the safe delivery of care during vaccination visits, providers should: